nwithan8/api/README.md

-# api
-ReVanced API made in Go.
+# ReVanced API
+The official ReVanced API, for public use.

+### API Specification
+The specification can be found [here](/openapi-spec.yaml).
+Documentation is WIP.